damccull/freetimeprogrammer/content/blog/6_DRAFT_mining-signum-with-signum-miner/index.md

 Wait until the plotting is complete, then move on to mining.

-<div class="note">Note: If your engraver dies or you need to quit it early, worry not!
+<note>Note: If your engraver dies or you need to quit it early, worry not!
 Engraver is smart enough to pick up where it left off.
 To get this behavior, however, you DO need to type the exact same command you did the first time.
-If you make a mistake in the numbers or ID, it'll start a brand new plot file.</div>
+If you make a mistake in the numbers or ID, it'll start a brand new plot file.</note>

 # Get Those Scavenging Gloves On